atomisthq/docs/docs/tutorials/cli-quick-setup.md

-Run the `rug configure repositories` command so the Rug CLI can use your GitHub authentication to configure all of your private Rug archive repositories and enables them for publication with the `publish` command.
+Run the `rug configure repositories` command so the Rug CLI can use your GitHub authentication to configure all of your private Rug archive repositories and enable them for publication with the `publish` command.

 ```console